stepanataccolade/docsv2/sources/tutorials/pipelines/samplePipeline.md

 * <a href="https://github.com/shippableSamples/samplePipelinesDemo" target="_blank">samplePipelinesDemo</a> repository contains code for the demo
 * <a href="https://github.com/shippableSamples/samplePipelinesTest" target="_blank">samplePipelinesTest</a> contains the configuration for deploying dv to a Test cluster on ECS
-* <a href="https://github.com/shippableSamples/samplePipelinesProd" target="_blank">samplePipelinesProd</a> contains the configuration for deploying dv to a Prod cluster on ECS

 ###Create necessary  integrations